trichards57/zxcvbn-cs/README.md

 ==============

 This is a port of the `Zxcvbn` JavaScript password strength estimation library at https://github.com/lowe/zxcvbn to .NET, written in C#.
+This fork moves the library to support .Net Core.

 From the `Zxcvbn` readme: